Skip to main content

 Therefore, project teams should ideally consist of business unit managers who are open to new digital technologies and IT managers, with the affected department taking the lead.
 IT can be given veto power focusing on feasibility aspects.
 If an internal innovation department is in place, it makes sense to anchor the AI pilot project here – but having this kind of in-house expertise is not a prerequisite for a successful start with artificial intelligence.

-Book a demo.
+Book a meeting now.

 How companies maximize their success with AI projects